Point No Point Vacation Rental

 Proceeds realized from the rental of the historic keeper's quarters are directed to the preservation of the Point No Point Light Station, a win/win situation for all involved.
 Please come be our guest, we look forward to seeing you!

 Mike & Lisa have been staying at Point No Point since we first started the vacation rental.
 Back then it was just the two of them.
 One year Lisa showed up pregnant and each year they continued to come back.
-Here is Lisa - growing up infront of our eyes at the lighthouse!
+Here is their little one, not so little any more - growing up infront of our eyes at the lighthouse!